The evolutionary advantage of replacers in the Moran process

 We first derive the asymptotic behavior of thefixation probability.

 \begin{theorem} Let $r > 1$.
 For a complete graph $K_N$ we have

 \end{theorem}

-\begin{myproof} The probability of gaining a mutant is the probability of choosing one of the $k$ mutants for reproduction and as mutants are smart, they will choose a resident for sure.
+\begin{myproof} The probability of gaining a mutant is the probability of choosing one of the $k$ mutants for reproduction and as mutants are replacers, they will choose a resident for sure.
 Therefore $p^+_k = \frac{k}{T_k}\cdot r$.

 The probability of losing a mutant is the probability of choosing one of the $N-k$ residents for reproduction and then choosing one of the $k$ mutants.
-The probability of choosing a resident for reproduction is $\frac{N-k}{T_k}$ and as residents are normal, they will choose a mutants with probability $\frac{k}{N-1}$.
+The probability of choosing a resident for reproduction is $\frac{N-k}{T_k}$ and as residents are oblivious, they will choose a mutants with probability $\frac{k}{N-1}$.
 Hence, $p^-_k = \frac{N-k}{T_k}\cdot\frac{k}{N-1}$.